 Here again, it is critical that you talk to a lawyer as soon as possible.
-At the Jackson Law Offices, P.C., we make that easy to do.
+At M. Austin Jackson Attorney at Law, we make that easy to do.
 We offer no-risk, no-cost, no-obligation, no-pressure case reviews for personal injury victims.

 If your insurance company has offered you a settlement and you suspect it might be for less than you deserve, give us a call and set up a consultation.